ACA Reporting Requirements 2021 [Updated]

 The current pandemic situation has changed dates, but much of the ACA itself has remained similar in the past several years from an employer perspective, aside from small adjustments to account for changes in inflation.
 Despite this, accurate ACA reporting remains critical and employers are held accountable for any discrepancies or delays in filing.

-Reminder: Despite several repeal attempts, employers are still required to offer health care coverage to employees in 2021.
+Reminder: Despite several repeal attempts, employers are still required to offer health care coverage to employees.